discord-net/Discord.Net/docs/guides/commands/post-execution.md

 ### RuntimeResult

-This class was introduced in 1.0, but it wasn't widely adopted due to the previously mentioned [ExecuteAsync] drawback.
-Since we now have access to proper result handling via the [CommandExecuted] event, we can start making use of this class.
+This class was introduced in 1.0, but it wasn't widely adopted due to the aforementioned [ExecuteAsync] drawback.
+Since we now have access to a proper result-handler via the [CommandExecuted] event, we can start making use of this class.

 #### What is it?

 `RuntimeResult` was introduced to allow developers to centralize their command result logic.
-It is a result type that is designed to be returned when the command has finished its logic.
+In other words, it is a result type that is designed to be returned when the command has finished its execution.

 #### How to make use of it?

 The best way to make use of it is to create your own version of `RuntimeResult`.
 You can achieve this by inheriting the `RuntimeResult` class.

-The following creates a bare-minimum for a sub-class of `RuntimeResult`,
+The following creates a bare-minimum required for a sub-class of `RuntimeResult`,

 [!code[Base Use](samples/customresult_base.cs)]

 The sky's the limit from here.
 You can add any additional information you'd like regarding the execution result.

 For example, you may want to add your own result type or other helpful information regarding the execution, or something simple like static methods to help you create return types easily.

 [!code[Extended Use](samples/customresult_extended.cs)]

-After you're done creating your own [RuntimeResult], you can implement it in your command by marking its return type to `Task<RuntimeResult>`.
+After you're done creating your own [RuntimeResult], you can implement it in your command by marking the command return type to `Task<RuntimeResult>`.

 > [!NOTE]